hbshci/fhi/content/challenge/faqs.md

 1. #### What is the Health Acceleration Challenge?

-    Our Challenge aims to identify and promote innovations that have credible, demonstrated evidence to generate significant value for the US health care delivery system.
+    Our Challenge aims to identify and promote innovations that have credible, demonstrated evidence to generate significant value for the U.S. health care delivery system.
 In particular, we are looking for proven ideas that, if more broadly disseminated, could move the needle on cost, quality or access.

 1. #### What do you mean by "demonstrated value" and "potential to scale rapidly"?